ashwinvipin/Legal-AI/README.md

-⚖️ AI-Based Legal Document Analysis & Question Answering System 🤖 An intelligent Legal AI application that helps users understand and analyze legal PDF documents using RAG, LLMs, Semantic Search, and Vector Embeddings.

-🌟 Overview
-Legal documents such as contracts, agreements, NDAs, and policies can be lengthy and difficult to understand.
-This project allows users to upload a legal PDF and ask questions in natural language.

-The system uses Retrieval-Augmented Generation (RAG) to retrieve relevant sections from the document and generates context-based answers using Llama 3.2 through Ollama.

-✨ Features
-📄 Upload legal documents in PDF format

-🔍 Extract text from uploaded PDF documents

-✂️ Split document text into meaningful chunks

-🧠 Generate vector embeddings for document chunks

-🗂️ Store and search embeddings using FAISS

-🔎 Perform semantic similarity search

-💬 Ask questions about uploaded legal documents

-📚 Retrieve relevant document context before answer generation

-🤖 Generate context-based answers using Llama 3.2

-🦙 Run the LLM locally through Ollama

-📍 Display relevant source page information

-📋 Copy generated answers

-🖨️ Print analysis results

-📥 Download question-and-answer results as a PDF

-🎨 Interactive and responsive user interface

-🏗️ Project Architecture
-👤 User
-   │
-   ▼
-⚛️ React Frontend
-   │
-   │  📄 PDF Upload / 💬 Question
-   ▼
-⚡ FastAPI Backend
-   │
-   ├── 📄 PDF Processing (PyMuPDF)
-   │       │
-   │       ▼
-   │    📝 Text Extraction
-   │       │
-   │       ▼
-   │    ✂️ Text Chunking
-   │       │
-   │       ▼
-   │ 🧠 Sentence Transformers
-   │       │
-   │       ▼
-   │    🔢 Embeddings
-   │       │
-   │       ▼
-   │ 🗂️ FAISS Vector Store
-   │
-   └── 💬 User Question
-           │
-           ▼
-      🔢 Question Embedding
-           │
-           ▼
-    🔎 Semantic Similarity Search
-           │
-           ▼
-   📚 Relevant Document Chunks
-           │
-           ▼
-        🧩 RAG Context
-           │
-           ▼
-    🤖 Llama 3.2 via Ollama
-           │
-           ▼
-   💡 Context-Based Answer
-           │
-           ▼
-📱 React UI + 📍 Source Page
-⚙️ How It Works
-1️⃣ Upload PDF
-The user uploads a legal document in PDF format.

-2️⃣ PDF Text Extraction
-The backend extracts text and page-related information from the PDF.

-3️⃣ Text Chunking
-The extracted document text is divided into smaller meaningful chunks.

-4️⃣ Embedding Generation
-The chunks are converted into vector representations using a Sentence Transformers model.

-5️⃣ Vector Storage
-The embeddings are stored in a FAISS vector index.

-6️⃣ Question Processing
-When the user asks a question, it is also converted into an embedding.

-7️⃣ Semantic Search
-FAISS retrieves the document chunks most semantically relevant to the question.

-8️⃣ RAG Context Retrieval
-The relevant chunks and source information are provided as context to the LLM.

-9️⃣ Answer Generation
-Llama 3.2, running locally through Ollama, generates an answer based on the retrieved document context.

-🔟 Result Display
-The frontend displays the generated answer and relevant source page information.
-Users can copy, print, or download the result.

-🛠️ Tech Stack
+⚖️ AI-Based Legal Document Analysis and Question Answering System

+🤖 Project Overview

+AI-based system for analyzing legal PDF documents.

+Allows users to upload legal documents and ask questions in natural language.

+Designed for documents such as contracts, agreements, NDAs, and policy documents.

+Uses Retrieval-Augmented Generation (RAG) to retrieve relevant information before generating an answer.

+Uses Llama 3.2 through Ollama for AI-based answer generation.

+Uses semantic search to identify relevant sections of the uploaded document.

+Displays source page information to help users locate the relevant content.

+✨ Key Features

+📄 Upload legal documents in PDF format.

+📝 Extract text from uploaded PDF documents.

+✂️ Divide extracted text into meaningful chunks.

+🧠 Generate embeddings for document content.

+🗂️ Store embeddings using FAISS.

+🔍 Perform semantic similarity search.

+💬 Ask questions about the uploaded document.

+📚 Retrieve relevant document sections before generating answers.

+🤖 Generate context-based answers using Llama 3.2.

+🦙 Run the AI model locally through Ollama.

+📍 Display relevant source page information.

+📋 Copy generated answers.

+🖨️ Print analysis results.

+📥 Download question-and-answer results as a PDF.

+🎨 Provide a clean and interactive web interface.

+🛠️ Technology Stack

 🎨 Frontend

-Technology	Purpose
-⚛️ React.js	User interface development
+⚛️ React.js – User interface development.

-🟨 JavaScript	Application logic and frontend functionality 🎨 CSS	Styling and responsive user interface
+🟨 JavaScript – Frontend functionality and application logic.

+🎨 CSS – User interface styling and responsive design.

-🔗 Axios	Frontend-backend communication
+🔗 Axios – Communication between frontend and backend.

-📄 jsPDF	PDF generation and download
+📄 jsPDF – Generation and download of analysis results as PDF.

 ⚡ Backend

-Technology	Purpose
-🐍 Python	Core backend programming
+🐍 Python – Core backend programming language.

-⚡ FastAPI	REST API development
+⚡ FastAPI – Development of REST API services.

-🚀 Uvicorn	ASGI server for running the backend
+🚀 Uvicorn – ASGI server for running the FastAPI application.

-🤖 AI & RAG
+🤖 Artificial Intelligence and RAG

-Technology	Purpose
-🧩 RAG	Context-based document question answering
+🧩 Retrieval-Augmented Generation (RAG) – Context-based question answering.

-🧠 Sentence Transformers	Embedding generation
+🧠 Sentence Transformers – Generation of text embeddings.

-🔤 all-MiniLM-L6-v2	Semantic text embedding model
+🔤 all-MiniLM-L6-v2 – Semantic embedding model.

-🗂️ FAISS	Vector storage and similarity search
+🗂️ FAISS – Vector storage and similarity search.

-🦙 Ollama	Local LLM runtime
+🦙 Ollama – Local Large Language Model runtime.

-🤖 Llama 3.2	Context-based answer generation
+🤖 Llama 3.2 – AI-based answer generation.

 📄 Document Processing

-Technology	Purpose
-📑 PyMuPDF	PDF text extraction and page processing
+📑 PyMuPDF – PDF text extraction and page processing.

 🧰 Development Tools

-Technology	Purpose
-🔧 Git	Version control
+🔧 Git – Version control.

-🐙 GitHub	Source code repository and project backup
+🐙 GitHub – Source code repository and project backup.

+🧠 Working Methodology

+📄 Document Processing

+The user uploads a legal document in PDF format.

+The backend extracts text and page information from the document.

+The extracted text is divided into smaller meaningful chunks.

+Each chunk is converted into a numerical vector representation.

+The generated embeddings are stored in the FAISS vector database.

+💬 Question Answering

+The user asks a question in natural language.

+The question is converted into an embedding using the Sentence Transformers model.

+FAISS performs semantic similarity search.

+The most relevant document chunks are retrieved.

+The retrieved chunks are used as context for the AI model.

+Llama 3.2 analyzes the provided context and generates an answer.

+The answer and relevant source page information are displayed to the user.

-🧠 AI Concepts Used
+🧩 AI Concepts Used

-🤖 Large Language Model (LLM)
+🤖 Large Language Model

-Llama 3.2 generates answers based on relevant context retrieved from the uploaded legal document.
+Llama 3.2 is used to generate answers based on the retrieved document context.

+The model runs locally through Ollama.

+The AI model receives relevant context instead of processing the complete document for every question.

-🧩 Retrieval-Augmented Generation (RAG)
+🧠 Retrieval-Augmented Generation

-RAG is the core architecture of the project.
-Instead of sending the entire document to the LLM for every question, the system first retrieves the most relevant sections and provides them as context.
+RAG is the main AI architecture used in the project.

+Relevant document sections are retrieved before answer generation.

+This helps ground the generated answer in the uploaded document.

+The approach reduces irrelevant responses and improves document-based question answering.

 🔢 Embeddings

-The all-MiniLM-L6-v2 Sentence Transformers model converts document chunks and user questions into numerical vector representations.
+Document chunks are converted into vector representations.

+User questions are also converted into embeddings.

+The system uses these representations to compare semantic meaning.

-🔎 Semantic Search
+🔍 Semantic Search

-FAISS compares vector representations to identify document sections that are semantically relevant to the user's question.
+FAISS searches for document sections that are semantically related to the user's question.

+Relevant information can be retrieved even when the exact wording of the question is different from the wording in the document.

 📁 Project Structure

-📦 Legal-AI/
+📦 Legal-AI

-│
-├── 📂 backend/
+📂 backend

-│   ├── 🐍 app.py
+🐍 app.py

-│   ├── 🧩 rag.py
+🧩 rag.py

-│   ├── 📄 pdf_loader.py
+📄 pdf_loader.py

-│   ├── 🧠 embeddings.py
+🧠 embeddings.py

-│   ├── 🗂️ vector_store.py
+🗂️ vector_store.py

-│   └── 📋 requirements.txt
+📋 requirements.txt

-│
-├── 📂 frontend/
+📂 frontend

-│   └── 📂 frontend/
+📂 frontend

-│       ├── 📂 src/
+📂 src

-│       │   ├── ⚛️ App.js
+⚛️ App.js

-│       │   └── 🎨 App.css
+🎨 App.css

-│       ├── 📋 package.json
+📋 package.json

-│       └── 📋 package-lock.json
-│
-└── 📖 README.md
+📖 README.md
-💡 The exact file structure may vary depending on your local project setup.

-🚀 Installation & Setup
+🚀 Installation and Setup

-📌 Prerequisites
+📌 Requirements
-Make sure the following are installed:

 🐍 Python